-CO1 Introduce the basic concept of differential calculus to understand the different subjects of engineering as well as basic sciences.
+CO1 Introduce the basic concept of differential calculus to understand the different subjects of engineering as well as basic sciences. engineering as wen as basic sciences.
 CO2 Enable the students to develop the concept of partial differentiation to understand their applications in engineering CO3 Understand the fundamentals of Integral calculus to understand their applications to length, area, volume, surface of revolution, moments and centre of gravity CO4 Understand the improper integrals and Beta and Gamma functions and their applications CO5 Understand the idea of Linear Algebra which are useful to all branches of engineering.